-The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) provides the Board with administrative support in the processing of requests for access to documents under the FOI Act.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts provides administrative assistance to the Board in relation to the processing of FOI requests.
 If you require further information regarding this decision, please contact the Department's FOI Section at FOI@infrastructure.gov.au.